By-election for Nocton Parish Council

 If you are interested in standing as a candidate and would like some advice or information, then, please contact Electoral Services on 01529 308352 or email email@example.com

-Nominations must be completed and submitted to the Returning Officer by 4pm Thursday 12 August 2021.
-Nominations may be submitted between 10am – 4pm on any working day from the date to be decided.
+Nominations must be completed and submitted to the Returning Officer by 4pm Friday 19 November 2021.
+Nominations may be submitted between 10am – 4pm on any working day from Thursday 11 November to Friday 19 November 2021.

-Delivery of the Nomination Paper and Consent to Nomination MUST be by hand, and can be by the candidate or their representative.
+Delivery of the nomination paper, home address form and consent to nomination must be by hand, and can be by the candidate or their representative.
 Whilst the other necessary documents may be sent by post it is clearly desirable for all documentation to be delivered with the nomination if at all possible.

 Due to the ongoing situation with the Covid-19 pandemic, the Council Offices are currently closed to the public.
 You will need to make an appointment to submit your formal nomination paper and anyone arriving without an appointment may be required to wait until a free time slot becomes available.
 Appointments can be arranged by calling 01529 308352 or emailing firstname.lastname@example.org.